dntoll/1DT902-introducerande-projekt/assignments/1 Getting Started.md

 ## Introduction

 ## Goals
- * Setup working environment with both hardware and software.
+ * Connect hardware
+ * Install Atom and pymkr plugin
+ * Connect to board in Atom and run code in console (on the hardware)
- * Upload and run code on the microcontroller
+ * Upload files and run code on the microcontroller

 ## Rules
 This task is going to be conducted in a group of two students.